RenderKit/embree/README.md

 The single-ray traversal kernels of Embree provide high performance for incoherent workloads and are very easy to integrate into existing rendering applications.
-Using the stream kernels even higher performance for incoherent rays is possible, but integration might require significant code changes to the application to use the stream paradigm.
-In general for coherent workloads, the stream mode with coherent flag set gives best performance.
+Using the stream kernels, even higher performance for incoherent rays is possible, but integration might require significant code changes to the application to use the stream paradigm.
+In general for coherent workloads, the stream mode with coherent flag set gives the best performance.

-Embree also supports dynamic scenes by implementing high performance two-level spatial index structure construction algorithms.
+Embree also supports dynamic scenes by implementing high-performance two-level spatial index structure construction algorithms.

 In addition to the ray tracing kernels, Embree provides some